The term Atrial Fibrillation is based on the words, Atrial meaning the upper part of heart, and

 Atrial fibrillation is a quivering or irregular heartbeat (arrhythmia).
-Specifically, for Kardia(tm), Instant Analysis Atrial Fibrillation indicates an irregular rhythm at any heart rate.
+Specifically, for Kardia(tm), a determination of Atrial Fibrillation indicates an irregular rhythm at any heart rate.
 Atrial fibrillation can lead to blood clots, stroke, heart failure, and other heart-related complications.
 Normally, your heart contracts and relaxes to a regular beat.
 In atrial fibrillation, the upper chambers of the heart (atria) beat irregularly and the blood does not effectively move in the heart, which may result in clot formation.
 If a clot breaks off, enters the bloodstream and lodges in an artery leading to the brain, a stroke results.
 About 15-20 percent of people who have strokes experience atrial fibrillation.
 The clot risk is why patients with this condition are often put on blood thinners.
 Untreated atrial fibrillation is associated with a 5-fold increased risk for stroke.

 Risk factors for atrial fibrillation include: advanced age, high blood pressure, heart disease, alcohol use, family history, sleep apnea, thyroid problem, and diabetes.

 Sometimes people with atrial fibrillation have no symptoms at all.
 Others may experience fatigue, rapid heartbeat, fluttering or thumping in chest, dizziness, shortness of breath, anxiety, weakness, fainting, confusion, sweating, or chest pain or pressure.*